cyl19970726/LangLands/README.md

 **To ensure we can filter most hardware acceleration libraries and provide diversity for the entire ZKP ecosystem and decentralized provers, we will explore efficient MSM acceleration on GPUs, FPGAs, and ASICs.
 We also aim to provide more educational articles to promote the flourishing development of the ZKP GPU acceleration industry.**

-We will also try to explore our specialized FPGA version in the future to provide better performance.
+We will also explore our specialized FPGA version in the future to provide better performance.
 Our final goal is ASIC of ZK.
 Test the RTL design on FPGA is necessary our indispensable validation tool.

 - FPGA offers greater flexibility, enabling the efficient solidification of unnecessary instruction flows and the creation of more optimized data pipelines.